Stewardship of Play

 I present now a compilation of what generally resulted from those discussions, using the documents I have kept from an estimated 500 people.
 Altogether, A, B, and C define play.

-Conditions are in place for play.
-In a seed, temperature and water need to be right.
-We cannot see the biochemical reactions inside the seed coat.
-Essentially, play is given a green light.
+Conditions are in place for play, just like a seed has to have the right temperature and moisture.
+We cannot see the biochemical reactions inside the seed coat as it is hydrated.
+Essentially, all we can see is an environmental green light.

-Usually, groups have a discussion about whether the play begins with thinking and watching before movement occurs.
-Since we were working on a definition of play that is observable, we agreed that play doesn’t start until an action starts.
+Usually, groups have a discussion about whether the play begins when thinking and watching starts, before movement occurs.
+Since we were working on a definition of play that is observable, we agreed that play we can’t agree play starts until an action starts.

 The first thing we see when a seed grows is the radicle.